 What is The Humanitarian Commons?

-The project is built on the conviction that understanding humanitarian action requires more than following the news cycle.
+The project is built on the conviction that understanding humanitarian action requires more than following the news cycle or the choices of donors and humanitarian actors.
 It requires engaging with the history, political economy, legal frameworks, and power dynamics that produce humanitarian crises and shape the responses to them.
 This site aims to make that deeper engagement accessible.

 How it works